fanweng/cpp-programming/knowledge-base/STL/README.md

 #### `queue`

 *Queue* is FIFO.
-It it implemented as an adaptor over other STL containers, can be implemented as a list or deuqe (default).
+It it implemented as an adaptor over other STL containers, can be implemented as a `list` or `deque` (default).
 Elements are pushed at the back and popped from the front.
 No iterators are supported.

 Common methods: `push()`, `pop()`, `front()`, `back()`, `empty()`, `size()`.